 RELATED: 25 Awesome Santa Activities for Kids in Westchester and the Hudson Valley

 The Bruschi family has been syncing their dazzling Christmas display to music since 2012, and they’re continuing the tradition this year.
 Tune in to 87.9 FM to hear and watch the show—which runs about 30 minutes—and enjoy the brightly-lit candy canes, Christmas trees, and the rest of the twinkling lights that make up the display.
 Lights are on from 5–10 pm until Monday, December 31.

 125 Colden Hill

 Lights, Santa, action!
-Turn to 102.5 FM and watch and listen as this fun, 26-minute light show that includes toy soldiers, reindeer and a 20-ft Christmas tree, plays.
-The display has been going up for 11 years and, this year, runs from 5 p.m. to 11 p.m. (on the half hour), seven days a week.
+Turn to 102.5 FM and watch and listen to this fun, 26-minute light show that includes toy soldiers, reindeer and a 20-ft Christmas tree.
+The display has been going up for 12 years and, this year it runs from 5–11pm, seven days a week.